 County data on Supplemental Security Income (SSI) are a measure of the local impact of the program.
 This report is a resource for Social Security Administration (SSA) staff in formulating policy and for local service providers and economic planners.

 The SSI program is a cash assistance program that provides monthly benefits to low-income aged, blind, or disabled persons in the 50 states, the District of Columbia, and the Northern Mariana Islands.
 The states and other jurisdictions have the option of supplementing their residents' SSI payments and may choose to have the additional payments administered by the federal government.
 When a state chooses federal administration, SSA maintains the payment records and issues the federal payment and the state supplement in one check.
 The data presented in this document are for federal and federally administered state payments only.
 State-administered supplementation payments are not included.

 The tables present SSI data by eligibility category (aged, blind, and disabled) and age.
 State data on the number of recipients and amount of payments are shown in Tables 1 and 2, respectively.
 SSI recipients who also receive Social Security (Old-Age, Survivors, and Disability Insurance) benefits are shown in Table 1 and in Table 3, which presents data at the county level.
 For the applicable states, Table 4 shows state-level data on persons receiving federally administered state supplementation payments by the recipient's living arrangement.

 Cherice Jefferies in the Office of Statistical Analysis and Support programmed and compiled the data for this report.
-Staff of the Division of Information Resources edited the report and prepared the web version for publication.
+Staff of the Office of Information Resources edited the report and prepared it for web publication.

 Acting Associate Commissioner for Research, Evaluation, and Statistics